 Where to wear a mask

-Masks are encouraged but not required outdoors.
+Masks are encouraged outdoors in crowded spaces but are not required.

 Clinical staff should follow current PPE guidelines, posted on the Faculty Practice Plan website.